Sana-Kassamani/hivemind/README.md

 <!-- Tech stack -->
 <img src="./readme/title3.svg"/>

-### Hivemind is built using the following technologies:
+### HiveMind is built using the following technologies:

 - This project uses the [Flutter app development framework](https://flutter.dev/).
 Flutter is a cross-platform hybrid app development platform which allows us to use a single codebase for apps on mobile, desktop, and the web.
 - This project uses the [NestJS server-side framework](https://nestjs.com/), a progressive Node.js framework built with TypeScript and JavaScript, designed for building efficient, reliable, and scalable server-side applications.